 Table 1 here.
 Three families of methods used to calculate ET and their advantages and disadvantages.

 Remote sensing radiometers do not directly measure ET or λET.
 The spectral radiance measures they provide have to be combined in some form of retrieval algorithm or model in order to estimate the surface fluxes.
 Several algorithms have been developed in the last four decades for estimating ET using either space- or airborne systems.
-The available EO-based methods can be broadly grouped into three basic families of methods : 1) vegetation-based methods, 2) triangle/trapezoid or scatterplot inversion methods, and 3) temperature-based methods.
+The available EO-based methods can be broadly grouped into three basic families of methods : 1) vegetation-based methods, 2)temperature-based methods , and 3) triangle/trapezoid or scatterplot inversion methods.
 Each of these methods is reviewed in turn, following a review of methods to estimate net radiation (Rn), which is required by all methods reviewed in the Chapter.
-Descriptions of Rn calculates are also included because, in agricultural applications, special adaptations are often required to calculate outgoing radiation at high spatial resolution in order to capture the heterogeneity of the land surface.
+Descriptions of Rn calculations are also included because, in agricultural applications, special adaptations are often required to calculate outgoing radiation at high spatial resolution in order to capture the heterogeneity of the land surface.
 While microwave (MW)-based methods have been developed, and could be particularly useful for areas with cloud-cover, the spatial resolution of MW imagery, at 35-65 km2, is deemed too coarse for application to agricultural areas (Petropoulos, 2013).

 3.2.1 Net radiation